Azure/azure-webpubsub/docs/specs/1-web-pubsub-service-design-spec.md

 Azure Web PubSub Service provides an easy way to publish/subscribe messages using simple [WebSocket](https://tools.ietf.org/html/rfc6455) connections.
 1. Client can be written in any language having WebSocket support
 1. Both text and binary messages are supported within one connection
-1. A simple protocol for clients to do direct client-client message publish (covered in [Client Side Design Spec](./2-client-side-design-spec.md#subprotocol))
+1. A simple protocol for clients to do direct client-client message publish
 1. The service manages the WebSocket connections for you

 ## Table of Content